-For example, Schedule II barbiturates have a high potential for abuse and severe physical dependence.
+For example, Schedule II barbiturates have a high potential for substance abuse and severe physical dependence.
 Schedule IV barbiturates, however, have a low potential of abuse and low risk of dependency.

 Because barbiturates fall in this classification series, it is illegal to purchase or consume this type of drug without a doctor’s prescription.
 Selling barbiturates without proper documentation or misusing these drugs can result in criminal offenses or penalties imposed by state and federal authorities.

 Additionally, when individuals obtain and use barbiturates, primarily through online purchases, they run the risk of consuming contaminated or expired drugs.
 The risk of overdose is also high.